p0dalirius/Awesome-RCE-techniques/CONTRIBUTING.md

 [source: [Elasticsearch](https://github.com/elastic/elasticsearch/blob/master/CONTRIBUTING.md#feature-requests)] **Need more inspiration?** [1] [Hoodie](https://github.com/hoodiehq/hoodie/blob/master/CONTRIBUTING.md#feature-requests) [2] [Ember.js](https://github.com/emberjs/ember.js/blob/master/CONTRIBUTING.md#requesting-a-feature)

 # Code review process

 ### Explain how a contribution gets accepted after it’s been submitted.

 Who reviews it?
 Who needs to sign off before it’s accepted?
 When should a contributor expect to hear from you?
 How can contributors get commit access, if at all?

 > The core team looks at Pull Requests on a regular basis in a weekly triage meeting that we hold in a public Google Hangout.
 The hangout is announced in the weekly status updates that are sent to the puppet-dev list.
 Notes are posted to the Puppet Community community-triage repo and include a link to a YouTube recording of the hangout.
 > After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.

 [source: [Puppet](https://github.com/puppetlabs/puppet/blob/master/CONTRIBUTING.md#submitting-changes)] **Need more inspiration?** [1] [Meteor](https://meteor.hackpad.com/Responding-to-GitHub-Issues-SKE2u3tkSiH ) [2] [Express.js](https://github.com/expressjs/express/blob/master/Contributing.md#becoming-a-committer)

-# Community

-> You can chat with the team on Discord.